Art events in Madrid during ARCO Art Fair 2023

 The event organizers have employed some heavy security and cleaning staff.
 When you turn around, there is at least one person with a bottle of detergent and a cleaning cloth, ready to clean after the visitors.
 At first, it looked like it was some kind of performance art.
 The attempt to keep the place safe and clean was much appreciated.

-Hotel Art Fair Madrid
+A Hotel Art Fair

-An Emerging Art Fair
+1. Alternative Art Fair

 Art Madrid has a long history and is sometimes considered the little brother of ARCO.
 It has artists from all disciplines and galleries from all over the world.
 The main differences would be: more affordable and more emerging.

-Similar writing style to ARCO
+2. Similar style to ARCO

 The way of writing is just like the communication of ARCO.
-Art Madrid is trying to use the contemporary art language to communicate something young, emerging and affordable.
+Art Madrid is trying to use the contemporary art language to communicate something young, emerging, and affordable.
 The intention is nice, but I think there must be better ways to do it.
 If they could come up with a new way of communicating their message, Art Madrid could transmit a stronger message.